 So, how would such a concept have fared back in 1991?
 It’s very difficult to say.
 On the one hand, Dalton had established himself as a Bond of a very different breed following his rogue turn in the ruthless Licence to Kill, and a third movie may have seen him fully own the role, with a maturing audience that was finally willing to accept him as the rightful successor.
 Of course, things are never so black-and-white.
 In hindsight, it is easy to view Dalton as the man who deserved a fairer crack at the proverbial whip, but less is so often more, and a badly executed movie is enough to turn the lights out on any 007 (just ask Pierce Brosnan).

-On the downside, the 90s saw a rapid increase in computer technology, and a turn-of-the-decade outing with a heavy emphasis on that technology may have dated just as quickly, leading ‘Bond 17’ to turn very kitsch very fast, and what would fans be saying about Dalton’s hard-hitting Bond tenure then?
+Futhermore, the ’90s saw the rapid evolvement of computer technology, and a turn-of-the-decade outing with a heavy emphasis on that technology may have dated just as quickly, leading ‘Bond 17’ to turn very kitsch very fast, and what would fans be saying about Dalton’s hard-hitting Bond tenure then?
 Similarly, the movie’s political stance may have proven unpopular and antiquated in subsequent years.
-After all, protecting an Empire can hardly be considered humanitarian, however reasonable the justifications.
+After all, protecting an empire can hardly be considered a humanitarian cause, however reasonable the justifications.